SmartMemory

 DimensionSemantics

-Valid timeWhen the fact is/was true in the real world
+Valid timeWhen the fact is or was true in the real world

 Transaction timeWhen the system recorded the version